 Know you’re not alone.
-Reach out, share your story and talk to other NICU families online.
+Share your story and talk to other NICU families online.
 Click here to learn more.

 Bond with your baby.
-Some of the most important ways you can begin to bond with your baby are holding them, doing kangaroo care and feeding them.
+Some of the most important ways you can begin to bond with your baby are holding them, providing skin-to-skin care and feeding them.
 Other ways of bonding include singing, talking or reading softly and gently touching your baby.
 Ask your NICU staff about the best way to bond with your baby right now.

 Be honest with them.
 Your older children may have a lot of questions but may not know how to ask them.
-Tell them what’s going on with you and with their baby brother or sister in words they can understand.
+Tell them what’s going on with you and with their baby in words they can understand.